How to Get From Kathmandu to Pokhara: The Ultimate Guide

 There are around 20 flights per day, lasting around 25 minutes.

-One thing to consider is that flights are often be delayed or cancelled due to poor weather, or because of delays with incoming flights, so be prepared to wait around a little.
+One thing to consider is that flights are often delayed or cancelled due to poor weather, or because of delays with incoming flights, so be prepared to wait around a little.

 COSTS AND BOOKING DETAILS FOR THE KATHMANDU TO POKHARA FLIGHT

-Flights from Kathmandu to Pokhara (and Pokhara to Kathmandu) cost between USD $100 - $200 depending on availability during peak season, and can be booked through any tour agency in Nepal.
+Flights from Kathmandu to Pokhara (and Pokhara to Kathmandu) cost between USD $100 - $200 depending on availability during peak season and can be booked through any tour agency in Nepal.

 We recommend booking well in advance to reduce the ticket costs and to guarantee a seat.

-Off season, flights can be as little as $50-60 is booked at the last minute, from any of the tourist agencies in and around Thamel and Kathmandu.
+Off-season, flights can be as little as $50-60 is booked at the last minute, from any of the tourist agencies in and around Thamel and Kathmandu.

 There are three major domestic airlines: Nepal Airlines, Buddha Air and Yeti Airlines, all of which are considered the safest to fly.